 He is currently Chair of the Community Preservation Committee, Chair of the Nantucket Preservation Trust, the President of the Nantucket Association of Real Estate Brokers and Vice president and director of the Nantucket Rotary Club.
 He is a former Treasurer and Senior Warden and currently Chair of the Long Range Planning Committee of St. Paul’s.

 Robert was born in Edenton North Carolina and raised on a family farm.
 He grew up as an Episcopalian.
 Robert took his high school education at a Quaker boarding school in greater Philadelphia and came back to North Carolina to give engineering school a short try.
 He subsequently worked for about five years each in agriculture, commercial fishing, and construction.
 In 1989 he married Alison Golding on Nantucket and moved to the island full time in 1991.
-With the move to Nantucket he took up a new field of work at the then new Surfside Wastewater Treatment Plant.
-He has held a variety of positions both at the Surfside and Siasconset WWTPs and currently serves as manager of the S’sconset plant.
+With the move to Nantucket, he took up a new field of work at the Surfside Wastewater Treatment Plant (WWTP).
+Robert held a variety of senior positions at the Town’s Surfside and ‘Sconset WWTPs.
+He retired in mid-2019.
 During his employment with the Town of Nantucket he completed a bit more education with a Certificate in Public Administration.
+Robert serves as lay reader and member of the Building and Grounds Committee at St. Paul’s.
+Robert and Alison have two adult children who live on the Massachusetts mainland: Maya in Cotuit and Ashleigh in Dorchester.

 Lucy has lived year-round on Nantucket since 1979 and was married to the late Cap’n Tobey Leske for 35 years.
 An executive recruiter for higher education and non-profit executives since 1992, she is currently a Senior Partner for Witt/Kieffer, an international executive search firm based in Chicago.
 She has been a weekly columnist on gardening and naturalist issues for the Inquirer & Mirror for over 30 years, served one term as a member of the Nantucket Conservation Commission, and was a co-founder of the Invasive Plant Species Committee of the Nantucket Biodiversity Initiative.
 She is a member of the Board of Trustees of Mitchell College in New London, Connecticut.
 She first attended St. Paul’s Church in the company of her late grandmother, Mary Louise Apthorp, Nantucket summer resident and member of St. Paul’s for many decades.
 Lucy’s volunteer service at St. Paul’s Church includes serving as a member of St. Paul’s choir, chaperone and volunteer on the Hurricane Katrina youth group mission to Bayou La Batre, Alabama, and member of the 2008 rector search committee.
 An alumna of Mt.
 Holyoke College, she has many interests including sailing, gardening, hiking, outrigger canoe paddling, cooking, writing, and spending time with her two boys Colin (30) of Encinitas, CA, and Wyatt (27) of Plymouth, MA.